jewelsofthought/neshama/site/posts/qkab/emergence.md

 => The first emanation.
 Emanation being emergence of the Divine in _malchut_.
 The emergence of asymmetrical structure.
-Where good $$\neq$$ evil, i.e. there is no balance.
-=> Rising to meet the beloved.
+Where good &#x2260; evil, i.e. there is no balance. --- => Rising to meet the beloved.
 It starts with g = e but the reaching out, the desire (for union with the beloved) begins to "shape" the tree.